This Step: Take Drivers Education

 Take Drivers Education in Kentucky

 If you are a minor, you have a few choices when it comes to taking drivers education.
 For those older than 18 years old, you aren’t required to complete drivers ed, but it will enhance your driving skills and knowledge of Kansas safety laws and practices.

 Complete a Kentucky Driver Education Program

 Teens younger than 18 years old must complete a driver education program offered by the Transportation Cabinet before moving to the full unrestricted licensing phase.
-During the four-hour course, you will learn:
+During the course, which is 4 hours, you will learn: